 The Town of Barre has a long and proud history of investing in Recreation.
 Our focus on recreation is a large part of what makes Barre Town an attractive place to live, work and play.
 Through innovative and diverse programs, Barre Town Recreation plays an important role in creating healthy community.
 Barre Town Recreation Department is responsible for the maintenance, operation, and development of seven outdoor recreation locations in the Town of Barre.
 The Millstone Trails Association maintains the trails in the Town Forest.
 Click here for the Town of Barre Recreation Facebook page.

-- Softball, baseball or soccer fields: Submit your desired dates and name of your organization or team to the Town Manager's Office at firstname.lastname@example.org.
+- Softball, baseball or soccer fields, bike paths, or Town Forest: Download, complete and submit this form to the Town Manager's Office at firstname.lastname@example.org.

 Fall: Of course, fall in Vermont is known for its gorgeous views and the Barre Town Forest is no exception.
 Bring your camera for breathtaking views of the Green Mountain Range, Camel's Hump and environs.
-Fall is the perfect time to take a hike in the Town Forest, but take care, because hunting is also allowed.
+Fall is the perfect time to take a hike in the Town Forest, but wear orange, leash your dogs, and take care, because hunting is also allowed.
 Each fall hunters harvest turkey and deer and occasionally a bear is taken in Town.
-Deer hunting season is from November 12th to 27th 2016.

 Winter: Residents of Barre Town enjoy the great outdoors all year round.
 Winter brings snowmobiling, snowshoeing, and cross-country skiing in the Town Forest, indoor pickleball hosted by the Recreation Board in the Barre Town Middle and Elementary School Gym, and trout fishing in the Stevens and Jail branches of the Winooski River.
 Have you ever played softball in the snow?
 It's more fun than you'd think!
 Each March Freezing Fun for Families puts on a winter softball tournament at our regulation amateur softball field and all proceeds go to help the families of children with chronic illnesses.
 It raises thousands of dollars for local families each year and it holds the world record for largest snow softball tournament!